onthegomap/planetiler-examples/README.md

 # Planetiler example project

-Java 22 adds the ability to [run multi-file Java programs directly from .java files](https://openjdk.org/jeps/458) without a compile step or build tools.
+Java 22 [adds the ability](https://openjdk.org/jeps/458) to run multi-file programs directly from .java files without a compile step or build tools.
 Vscode's [Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) lets you edit Java files like this with a single jar file as a dependency.
 These make it easy to edit, run, and debug custom Java profiles for planetiler without complex setup or external tools.

 To get started: